Case Western Reserve Spartans: Baseball

 Varsity baseball teams for Western Reserve College date back to the 1870s.
-During this era, Clarence Emir Allen is famously credited as the first college baseball player to throw and perfect the curve ball, and notably never lost a game once mastering the "curve."
+During this era, Clarence Emir Allen is famously credited as the first college baseball player to throw and perfect the curveball, and notably never lost a game once mastering the "curve."
 Other notable players in school history include Bob Kelly, Paul O'Dea, and Ed Andrews.

 Western Reserve won the PAC in 1967 and 1968.

 In recent years, the Case Western Reserve baseball team has competed in the NCAA playoffs, earning spots in 2011, 2013, 2014, 2019, 2023, 2024, and 2025.

 In 2011, Spartan third baseman Chad Mullins was named the D3Baseball.com Player of the Year after hitting .437 with eight home runs and 71 RBIs.
 Mullins also ranked in the Division III national top ten in hits, runs scored, and total bases.
 The 2013 team won two NCAA playoff games and the UAA title.
 The 2014 team set a school record for victories with 34, won the UAA title, and won four playoff games advancing to the NCAA Mideast Regional Championship.

 From 2013 to 2017, Bianca Smith served as director of baseball operations; she would later become the first black woman professional baseball coach, hired by the Boston Red Sox in 2021.